Table of Contents

 - Present and future medical assistance services

-- Medical equipment bought due to the subject auto accident
+- Medical equipment bought due to the subject’s auto accident

 Difference between both the claims:

-The personal injury claim differs from the workers’ comp in considering your emotional damages like mental agony and also property damages if your personal vehicle was damaged in the work-related accident.
+The personal injury claim differs from the workers’ comp in considering your emotional damages like mental agony and also property damages if your personal vehicle was damaged in the work-related auto accidents.
 All these are not covered under the workers’ comp.

-Even if you are liable for the auto accident, you can claim workers’ compensation if you sustained auto accident injuries.
+Even if you are liable for auto accidents, you can claim workers’ compensation if you sustained auto accident injuries.
 It never considers who is responsible.
 However, in a personal injury claim, the degree of your negligence affects the amount of your auto accident settlement.